cxy7452/bow-ccf/README.md

 The CCFs are just SIFT features that appear frequently and reliably given an object category, therefore those SIFT patches can be visualized and inspected.
 Open up `visCCFs.m`, and first make sure line 8 (`datasetPath`) and 9 (`featurePath`) are correctly specified according to your previous steps, then you can specify which category's CCFs you would like the script to visualize, on line 10 (`catNum`), where the number is the category ID that you can look up from `categoryID.xls` under your `featurePath`.

 You can also specify the number of CCFs to visualize at line 11 (`topCCFs`).
-Then, the script will visualize that many CCFs based on the SNR scores of the CCFs.
+Then, the script will visualize that many CCFs based on the SNR scores of the CCFs (SIFT patches averaged over images of a category).
 Examples of visualizing the top 10 CCFs of the 'Knit caps', 'Sugar cookie', and 'Sailboats' categories:

 ![CCF Visualization](https://raw.githubusercontent.com/cxy7452/bow-ccf/master/CCFsVis.png "CCF Visualization Example")